INN/responsive-tables/README.md

     }());
     </script>

-Be sure to replace `http://yourdomain.com/path/to/index.html` with the actual URL of your table, and to replace `http://yourdomain.com/path/to/pym.js` with the location of the `pym.js` file, found in the same directory.
+Be sure to replace `http://yourdomain.com/path/to/index.html` with the actual URL of your table.

 ## Troubleshooting